danielwippermann/resol-vbus/docs/docs.md

 Welcome to the documentation of the resol-vbus project.
 The resol-vbus Node.js module allows you to connect to RESOL VBus-enabled devices, get their live or recorded data, filter them and then store them in many different formats.

-## Connections

-Connections are used to get live data from a RESOL VBus-enabled device.
-Connections know how to decode the incoming binary data stream according to the VBus Protocol Specification.
-One a valid piece of information was decoded the Connection emits an event.

 ## VBus Models

-Currently VBus has three different protocol version, each specialized for its use case.
-Each of these three different kinds of models has an associated class which inherits from the abstract Header class.
+Currently the VBus uses three different protocol versions, each specialized for a certain use case.
+Each of these three different versions has an associated model class which inherits from the abstract Header class.

 ### Header